43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ## 7. Credits

-Thank you to <a href="https://www.udacity.com" target="_blank">Udacity</a> for laying the foundations for this project Thank you to <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> for providing the datasets for this project
+Thank you to <a href="https://www.udacity.com" target="_blank">Udacity</a> for laying the foundations for this project.

+Thank you to <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> for providing the datasets for this project